charliegaldamez/buildtools/README.md

-# Akeeba Build Tools
+# Twentronix Build Tools
-Akeeba Build Tools is an extension builder for Joomla!.
-It contains the common build files of the Akeeba extensions, but can also be used for building your own Joomla! extensions.
-Akeeba Build Tools is NOT a standalone builder, it needs an extension specific Phing build file.
+Twentronix Build Tools is an extension builder for Joomla!.
+It contains the common build files of the Twentronix extensions, but can also be used for building your own Joomla! extensions.
+Twentronix Build Tools is NOT a standalone builder, it needs an extension specific Phing build file.

 Feel free to fork and contribute.

+## Credits
+Twentronix Build Tools is based on Akeeba Build Tools of Nicholas Dionysopoulos of <https://www.AkeebaBackup.com>.
+Thank you Nicholas for these awesome scripts.

 ## COPYRIGHT AND DISCLAIMER
-Akeeba Build Tools - Extension builder for Joomla!
+Twentronix Build Tools - Extension builder for Joomla!
-Copyright (c) 2010-2013 Akeeba Ltd
+Copyright (c) 2010-2013 Twentronix

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by